 2. Remember God’s faithfulness.

 No matter what you have experienced in your life, God has shown you a measure of favor.
 If you hate God, He has been good enough to you to let you experience sunrises, sunsets, beauty in nature, the kindness of a stranger, hope extended even to your blind rejection.
 If you love God, remember His kindnesses to you.
-Even though I’ve often not deserved His grace, He has offered it freely.
+Even though I’ve never deserved His grace, He has offered it freely.
 I’ve been given eternity when I deserved hell.
 I’ve been granted pardon when I deserved judgment.

 In the Bible, people would often construct altars or place stones in a place of significance to remember the works that God had done there.
 I encourage you to take note (literally, if you can) of where and when God has been faithful in your life and share those memories with others.